tangchanthieng/Healthcare-Insurance-Customer-Sentiment-Analysis/README.md

 ## 3. Requirements

+- Agile Planning: Project management and detailed planning of Agile works.
+Sprints and timeline are carefully setup for team members.
+Feedbacks and contributions are frequently updated.
 - Data Collection and Pre-processing: Crawl and clean social media (X) data to prepare it for analysis.
 This includes removing null values, unnecessary columns, duplicates, and noise from the text data.
 - Sentiment Analysis: Determine the overall public sentiment (positive, negative, neutral) towards the Australian healthcare system and specific insurance providers.
 - Topic Modeling: Identify the main topics and themes of discussion within the social media conversations.